jtbrennan/jtbrennan/README.md

 ### 💻: About Me :

-I am a Software Developer, Founder of Valar Tech, Frontier Testing, and Full Stack Forge.
+I am a Full Stack Developer, Founder of Valar Tech, and the Full Stack Forge.

-- : Exploring Senior Roles.
+- : Always exporing new opportunities.

 ---